Klosmi/html-basics/CSS-BoxModel-Display.md

 - **Block** - *(`display: inline;`)*:
     Block elements break the flow of a document.
     Width, Height, Margin, & Padding  are respected.
-    - all heading elements, lik `h1` are inline
+    - all heading elements, like `h1` are inline

     - paragraph elements (`p`)